KCBI (AM): History

-In 1999, KAAM (formerly on AM 620 kHz) and its Nostalgic/Oldies format were once again revived on 770 kHz in Garland, Texas, by another owner/enthusiast.
+In 1999, KAAM (formerly on AM 620 kHz) and its nostalgic/oldies format were once again revived on 770 kHz in Garland, Texas, by another owner/enthusiast.
 This time, the station is branded as Legends 77.
-Since launch, it competed with 1190 KLUV and 98.7 KLUV-FM (now KSPF) during their times as Oldies stations.
+Since launch, it competed with 1190 KLUV (1190 AM) and KLUV-FM 98.7 during their times as oldies stations.
 The FM however, transitioned to classic hits in 2005.
 This station was since then divested by Crawford in mid-2007 and sold to his son, Don Crawford, Jr.

 On March 1, 2010, KAAM added a talk block to its weekday lineup.
-From 1pm to 4pm daily, a rotation of medical and financial programs dubbed "Ask the Pros" takes the place of regular music programming.
+From 1pm to 4pm daily, a rotation of medical and financial programs dubbed "Ask the Pros" took the place of regular music programming.

-KAAM formerly broadcast using HD Radio, however discontinued in 2010.
+KAAM formerly broadcast using HD Radio until 2010.
 Because the license to broadcast digital "HD Radio" is perpetual, the station could resume digital broadcasts at any time.